hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 [Figure 3: AXoT mechanism](https://github.com/hanzhang0116/hzpa-dprive-xfr-over-tls/blob/02_updates/02-draft-svg/AXoT_mechanism_1.svg)

-The connection for AXFR-over-TLS SHOULD be established using port 853, as specified in [@!RFC7858], unless there is mutual agreement between the secondary and primary to use a port other than port 853 for XFR-over-TLS.
+The connection for AXFR-over-TLS (AXoT) SHOULD be established using port 853, as specified in [@!RFC7858], unless there is mutual agreement between the secondary and primary to use a port other than port 853 for AXoT.

-All implementations that support XoT MUST fully implement [@RFC5953] behavior on TLS connections.
+### Coverage and relationship to RFC5936

-Sections 4.1, 4.1.1 and 4.1.2 of [@RFC5936] describe guidance for AXFR clients
-and servers with regard to re-use of sessions for multiple AXFRs, AXFRs of different zones and using TCP session for other queries including SOA.
+[@RFC5936] re-specified AXFR providing additional guidance beyond that provided in [@RFC1045] and [@RFC1035].
+For example, sections 4.1, 4.1.1 and 4.1.2 of [@RFC5936] provide improved guidance for AXFR clients and servers with regard to re-use of connections for multiple AXFRs, AXFRs of different zones and using TCP connection for other queries including SOA.
+However [@RFC5936] was constrained by having to be backwards compatible with some very early basic implementations of AXFR.

+Here we specify some optimised behaviours for AXoT, based closely on those in [@RFC5936], but without the constraint of backwards compatibility since it is expected that all implementations of AXoT fully implement the behaviour described here.

+Where any behavior is not explicitly described here, the behviour specified in [@RFC5953] MUST be followed.
+Any behaviour specified here takes precedence for AXoT implementations over that in [@RFC5953].

+### AXoT connection and message handling

+The first paragraph of Section 4.1.1 of [@RFC5936] says that clients SHOULD close the connection when there is no 'apparent need' to use the connection for some time period.

+For AXoT this requirement is updated: AXoT clients and servers SHOULD use EDNS0 Keepalive [RFC7828] to establish the connection timeouts to be used.
+The AXoT server may use the frequency of recent AXFRs to calculate an average update rate as input to the decision of what EDNS0 Keepalive timeout to use.
+Note that use of EDNS0 Keepalive enables AXoT servers to signal the desire to close a connection due to low resources by sending an EDNS0 Keepalive option with a timeout of 0 (in the absence of another way to signal the abort of a AXoT transfer).
+If the server does not support EDNS0 Keepalive the client MAY keep the connection open for a few seconds ([@RFC7766] recommends that servers use timeouts of at least a few seconds).

+An AXoT server MUST be able to handle multiple IXFR requests on a single TLS connection (for the same and different zones), as well as to handle other query/response transactions over it.

+[@RFC5936] says:

-For clarity we restate here that an AXoT client MAY use an already opened TLS connection to send a AXFR request.
+    "An AXFR client MAY use an already opened TCP connection to start an AXFR session.
 Using an existing open connection is RECOMMENDED over opening a new connection.
-(Non-AXoT session traffic can also use an open connection.)
+(Non-AXFR session traffic can also use an open connection.)"

-For clarity we additionally state here that an AXoT client MAY use an already opened TLS connection to send a SOA request.
-Using an existing open connection is RECOMMENDED over opening a new connection.

-QUESTION: Should there be a requirement that the SOA is always done on a TLS connection if the XFR is?
-For the case when no transfer is required this could be unnecessary overhead.
+For AXoT this requirement is restated: AXoT clients SHOULD re-use an existing open TLS connection when starting any new AXoT session to the same primary, and for issuing SOA queries, instead of opening a new connection.
+(Non-AXoT session traffic can also use an open TLS connection.)
+The number of TLS connections between a secondary and primary SHOULD be minimised.

+Valid reasons for not re-using existing connections might include:

+* reaching a configured limit for the number of outstanding queries allowed on a single TLS connection
+* the message ID pool has already been exhausted on an open connection
+* a large number of timeouts or slow responses have occurred on an open connection
+* an EDNS0 Keepalive option with a timeout of 0 has been received from the server and the client is in the process of closing the connection

+If no TLS connections are currently open, AXoT clients MAY send SOA queries over UDP, TCP or TLS.

+[@RFC5936] says:

+    "Some old AXFR clients expect each response message to contain only a single RR.
+To interoperate with such clients, the server MAY restrict response messages to a single RR."

+This is as opposed to the normal behaviour of containing a sufficient number of RRs to reasonably amortize the per-message overhead.
+We clarify here that AXoT clients MUST be able to handle responses that include multiple RRs, up to the largest number that will fit within a DNS message (taking the required content of the other sections into account, as described here and in [@RFC5936]).
+This removes any burden on AXoT servers of having to accommodate a configuration option or support for restricting responses to containing only a single RR.

+An AXoT client SHOULD pipeline AXFR requests for different zones on a single TLS connection.
+An AXoT server SHOULD respond to those requests as soon as the response is available i.e. potentially out of order.

 ### Padding AXFR responses

+QUESTION FOR US:

-NOTE: Not sure if we should dump all this section in a placeholder draft on padding or we could get a basic version ironed out to include here?
+* Not sure if we should dump all this section in a placeholder draft on padding or we could get a basic version ironed out to include here?
 We might need to include the capability for clients to accept 'empty' responses here for interoperability later on?

-QUESTIONS FOR US TO ANSWER:

 * How do most open source implementations split up AXFR responses?
 A fixed number of records per response or as many as they can fit in a TCP message length of 65535 bytes?
 (Note RFC5936 talks about supporting old clients that expect one record per response!).
 * Do they send records in a fixed or random order - would this allow anything about the zone contents to be inferred by watching different message sizes over time if they are not all padded to the same size